SearchBlox-Software-Inc/SB_core_plugin/README.md

 #**Overview:**
 This documentation provides following details for the 10 core plugin.
--Plugin Folder Structure and it's brief explnation.
+- Plugin Folder Structure and it's brief explnation.
--Steps to run REACT Plugin in local machine.
+- Steps to run REACT Plugin in local machine.
--Steps to upload plugin in SearchBlox
+- Steps to upload plugin in SearchBlox

 #**Folder Structure:**
 ```